-"The nomenclature for soil color consists of two complementary systems: (1) Color names, and (2) the Munsell notation of color.
+"The nomenclature for soil color consists of two complementary systems: [1] Color names; and [2] the Munsell notation of color.
 Neither of these alone is adequate for all purposes.
 The color names are employed in all descriptions for publication and for general use.

-The Munsell notation is used to supplement the color names wherever greater precision is needed, as a convenient abbreviation in field descriptions, for expression of the specific relations between colors, and far statistical treatment of color data.
+The Munsell notation is used to supplement the color names wherever greater precision is needed, as a convenient abbreviation in field descriptions, for expression of the specific relations between colors, and for statistical treatment of color data.
 The Munsell notation is especially useful for international correlation, since no translation of color names is needed.
 The names for soil colors are common terms now so defined as to obtain uniformity and yet accord, as nearly as possible, with past usage by soil scientists.
-Bizarre names like 'rusty brown', 'mouse gray,' 'lemon yellow,' and 'chocolate brown' should never be used."
+Names like "rusty brown," "mouse gray," 'lemon yellow," and 'chocolate brown' should never be used."

-The soil color names and their limits are given in the
+The soil color names and their limits are given in the diagrams which appear opposite each chart.

-"The Munsell notation for color consists of separate notations for hue, value, and chrama, which are combined in that order to form the color designation.
-The symbol for hue is the letter abbreviation of the calor of the raibow (R for red, VR for yellow-red, Vr for yellow) preceded by numbers from 0 to 10.
+"The Munsell notation for color consists of separate notations for hue, value, and chroma, which are combined in that order to form the color designation.
+The symbol for hue is the letter abbreviation of the color of the rainbow (R for red, YR for Yellow-Red, Y for yellow) preceded by numbers from 0 to 10.
 Within each letter range, the hue becomes more yellow and less red as the numbers increase.
 The middle of the letter range is at 5; the zero point coincides with the 10 point of the next redder hue.
-Thus SVR is in the middle of the yellow-red hue, which extends from 10R (zero YR) to 10VR (zero Y)."
+Thus 5YR is in the middle of the yellow-red hue, which extends from 10R (zero YR) to 10YR (zero Y)."